primiano/perfetto-docs/docs/quickstart/trace-analysis.md

 ### Scheduler slices

-Scheduling slices are slices which indicate which thread was scheduled on which CPU at which time.
+Scheduler slices indicate which thread was scheduled on which CPU at which time.

 ![](/docs/images/sched-slices.png "Example of scheduler slices in the UI")